 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-Last week I shared my Crockpot Chicken Tortilla Soup recipe, and we're continuing the winter soup series this week with a fan-favorite - spaghetti!
+Last week I shared my Crockpot Chicken Tortilla Soup recipe, and we're continuing the winter soup series this week with a new fan-favorite my crock pot spaghetti and meatballs recipe!

-This crockpot spaghetti with meatballs recipe is one you're gonna want to keep on hand as a family staple and quick weeknight meal the whole family will love.
+This recipe is one you're gonna want to keep on hand as a family staple and a quick weeknight meal the whole family will love.

 This spaghetti is super tasty as-is, with just the meatballs, sauce, and noodles.
 Or add parmesan, french bread, and a salad on the side for a bigger meal.
 For specific diet modifications, see the notes in the recipe card at the bottom.